Russian President Vladimir Putin

 Putin's Economic Policies

 In 2001, Putin pushed through many reforms.
 He instituted a 13 percent flat income tax.
 He reduced the corporate tax from 35 percent to 24 percent.
-He cut Social Security contributions from 39.5% to 26%, and allowed deductions for business costs.
-He unified tax collection into one agency, and decriminalized small tax violations.
+He cut Social Security contributions from 39.5 percent to 26 percent and allowed deductions for business costs.
+He unified tax collection into one agency and decriminalized small tax violations.
 In 2002, he deregulated small business licensing.
-He also and allowed privatization of farmland (they had been collectives before.)
-This reform boosted entrepreneurship in Russia, furthering growth.
+He also allowed privatization of farmland that had been collectives before.
+This reform boosted entrepreneurship in Russia and furthered growth.

-Putin felt threatened by the power of some corporations and reversed course in 2003.
+Feeling threatened by the power of some corporations, Putin reversed course in 2003.
 He nationalized the Yukos oil company.
 He sent its owner, Mikhail Khodorkovsky, to jail for tax evasion and fraud.
-He combined Yukos with the national oil company Rosneft.
+He combined Yukos with the national oil company, Rosneft.
 Putin then sold shares of Rosneft to private foreign investors in 2006.
-In 2007, he did the same with the bank VTB.
+In 2007, he did the same with the bank, VTB.

 The Secret of Putin's Power